MarkBind/markbind/test/functional/test_site/testPageVariablesInInclude.md

-# Outer Page Variable Overriding Inner Page Variable
+# Inner Page Variable Should Not Be Overridden by Outer Page Variable
-<variable name="page_variable">Inner Page Variable Overridden by Outer Page Variable</variable>
+<variable name="page_variable">Inner Page Variable Should Not Be Overridden by Outer Page Variable</variable>
 {{ page_variable }}

+# Outer Page Variable Should Not Leak Into Inner Pages
+{{ nested_page_variable or "Outer Page Variable Should Not Leak Into Inner Pages" }}

 # Included Variable Overriding Page Variable
 <variable name="included_variable_overriding_page_variable">Page Variable Overridden by Included Variable</variable>